 It can be hard to find this rice as most grocery stores don’t carry it.
 We get ours from Amazon.

 We use Calasparra Rice for our Paella Rice, and it tastes great.
-The link for the Calasparra rice we use is above, but if you want to use the Bomba, you can get it here:
+The link for the Calasparra rice we use is above, but if you want to use the Bomba, you can get it from this link.

 Over the years, I have tried and experimented with several recipes for paella, and tweaked them enough to create this easy paella recipe, and its gluten free.